 I brushed it off at the time, but a seed was planted in my brain that wouldn't stay dormant.
 A few weeks later, I ended up in another rabbit hole on autistic traits and adult diagnoses.
 A strange feeling was growing in my stomach.

 My Autism Self-Diagnosis At Age 40

-Instead, I got a resounding you’re autistic result staring me back in the face.
+Instead, I got a resounding you're autistic result staring me back in the face.
 You may scoff in disbelief at the reliability of a self-assessment test.
 But I knew in my gut that the results were right.
-I’ve had traits of autism since my childhood.
+I've had subtle traits of autism since my childhood.